SpotConlon/GettingCleaningDataCourseProject/README.md

 Assigns/maps the activity codes to descriptive activity names using match

-Creates teh final tidy data set using the reshape2 package to convert long to wide format via melt and cast
+Creates the final tidy data set using the reshape2 package to convert long to wide format via melt and cast
   - Melts on subject and activity
   - Casts and mean aggregation